15 Filthy Facts About John Waters

 While films like Pink Flamingos, Desperate Living, and Female Trouble were underground cult hits, Waters did eventually achieve widespread success with Hairspray.
 The 1988 film depicted Ricki Lake as an overweight teenager who dreams of being cast on a popular TV dance show.
 While the film saw modest returns in theaters, it garnered underground fame and was adapted into a Broadway musical in 2002.
 The stage production won eight Tony awards; a subsequent film version of the musical, which starred John Travolta and Amanda Bynes, was released in 2007.

 Waters is way more than just your average bookworm.
-He collects books, and has over 8000 titles in his Baltimore home.
+He collects books, and has more than 8000 titles in his Baltimore home.
 “If you go home with somebody, and they don't have books, don’t f*ck 'em," he once famously said.
 He’s also published several collections of essays, memoirs, and criticism.

 Waters isn’t just a filmmaker and writer—he’s also a visual artist whose photography and installation pieces have been exhibited across America and in Europe.